 Tire Installation Cost Comparison: What is the Best Place to Get New Tires?

 Shopping around for the best deal on dependable, quality tires isn't as simple as comparing advertised prices.
-Most do not include installation, which can easily add $50 to $100 to the "out the door" cost of new tires.
+Most do not include installation, which can easily add from $50 to more than $100 to the "out the door" cost of new tires.
 Some vendors include services such as disposal of the old tires, while others charge extra and try to upsell consumers.
-Watch out for shipping fees from online sellers such as Tire Rack, where prices quoted by local installers vary widely and may not include services or guarantees offered to customers who buy direct from the auto shop.This price comparison focuses on seven nationwide chains that sell and install tires: Walmart, Sears, Sam's Club, Pep Boys, Discount Tire, Costco, and BJ's Wholesale Club.
-The winner offers not only an expansive set of services for a low price but also 24/7 roadside assistance for flat tires.
+Watch out for shipping fees from online sellers such as Tire Rack, where prices quoted by local installers vary widely and may not include services or guarantees offered to customers who buy directly from the auto shop.